EXAPARS/DC-lib/README.md

 This function is used to parallelized user functions iterating over mesh elements.
 It uses the precomputed D&C tree to split the element interval in many parallel tasks.
-If the hybrid option is used at compile time, users can call both a function iterating sequentially over the elements, and a function iterating over the elements with a stride equal to the vector length specified at compile time.
+If the vec option is used at compile time, users can call both a function iterating sequentially over the elements, and a function iterating over the elements with a stride equal to the vector length specified at compile time.